ksylvan/Zoom_OPM/README.md

 4. **Waiting Room Management**: Automate the process of admitting attendees from the waiting room.
 5. **Logging**: Maintain a log of meeting activities and actions taken during the meeting.
 6. **Integrated Server and Dashboard**: Run a backend server and open a Zoom Meeting Tracker dashboard for enhanced management.
+7. **Stress Testing Helper**: A small Python script is provided to launch many web client instances for load testing.
+See [StressTesting.md](docs/StressTesting.md).

 ## Quick Start